cloudfoundry/docs-bosh/content/networks.md

 ### Prefix Delegation {: #prefix-delegation }

-Starting with Director release `<director_version>` and stemcell `<stemcell_version>`, BOSH supports prefix delegation.
+Starting with Director release `v282.1.0` and stemcell `Ubuntu Jammy v1.943`, BOSH supports prefix delegation.
 The concepts of static IP addresses and reserved addresses remain as described above.
 When the `prefix` property is set, the Director assigns prefix delegations of the specified size to VMs, rather than individual IP addresses.

 **Example cloud config:**